General Terms and Conditions

 Pets are not allowed on the Premises without prior written approval from the Landlord.
 If a pet has been permitted, the Renter must ensure that the pet does not damage the Premises or disturb the neighbours.

 The Landlord, or a person designated by him, has the right to visit the Premises during the stay of the Renter.
-The Renter shall allow the gardener and the pool caretaker to access the property to fulfil their duties (cutting the lawn, watering the garden, cleaning the pool, etc).
+The Renter shall allow the gardener, the housekeeping service and the pool caretaker to access the property to fulfil their duties (cutting the lawn, watering the garden, cleaning the pool, etc).

 The Renter may not try to alter the pool settings, the automatic irrigation system or any other technical equipment.

 The Renter must allow any urgent repairs and maintenance work to be carried out during his stay.